-ARPA, ReConnect) to avoid duplication and maximize the use of available resources.

-Leveraging this historic funding for broadband infrastructure to create highquality career opportunities for Vermonters, coupled with training initiatives to prepare them to succeed in these new job opportunities.
-Broadband infrastructure also unlocks opportunities for remote work.

-and flexible for future innovations in technology.
+- ARPA, ReConnect) to avoid duplication and maximize the use of available resources. - Leveraging this historic funding for broadband infrastructure to create highquality career opportunities for Vermonters, coupled with training initiatives to prepare them to succeed in these new job opportunities.
+Broadband infrastructure also unlocks opportunities for remote work. - The importance of expanding access to unserved and underserved communities and addressing challenges of affordability are highlighted in the Vermont Ten-Year Telecommunications Plan.
+Networks should be resilient, redundant, robust, and flexible for future innovations in technology.
 Networks should also be capable of supporting Lifeline and public safety services.
-The plan also recommends that funds should be established to support digital skilling and equity initiatives.66

-- How information and services are available - the language as well as the venue.67 For example, broadband and digital equity can enable services such as telehealth for Vermonters for whom access to a health facility is challenging (e.g., distance, cost of transport) - Promoting energy efficiency, renewable energy usage, and climate risk and mitigation strategies in broadband deployment.68 The Vermont Comprehensive Energy Plan "also recognizes the role that broadband services play in delivering transformative technologies to all Vermonters, together with the capability of managing those technologies to reduce costs."69 Expanded broadband access can enhance technologies such as smart meters to improve energy efficiency.
+The plan also recommends that funds should be established to support digital skilling and equity initiatives.66 the language as well as the venue.67 For example, broadband and digital equity can enable services such as telehealth for Vermonters for whom access to a health facility is challenging (e.g., distance, cost of transport) - Promoting energy efficiency, renewable energy usage, and climate risk and mitigation strategies in broadband deployment.
+The Vermont Comprehensive Energy Plan "also recognizes the role that broadband services play in delivering transformative technologies to all Vermonters, together with the capability of managing those technologies to reduce costs."
+Expanded broadband access can enhance technologies such as smart meters to improve energy efficiency.